 Read more about why I've decided to create Saturn, and some of its design choices on my blog - http://kcieslak.io/Reinventing-MVC-for-web-programming-with-F

-Saturn itself is top layer of a multi layer system designed to create flexible, productive environment for creating web applications.
+Saturn itself is the top layer of a multi-layer system designed to create a flexible, productive environment for creating web applications.

 Kestrel and ASP.NET Core

-ASP.NET Core is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected application
+ASP.NET Core is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications

 Kestrel is a cross-platform web server for ASP.NET Core based on libuv, a cross-platform asynchronous I/O library

 Giraffe is an F# micro web framework for building rich web applications.
 It has been heavily inspired and is similar to Suave, but has been specifically designed with ASP.NET Core in mind and can be plugged into the ASP.NET Core pipeline via middleware.
-Giraffe applications are composed of so called HttpHandler functions which can be thought of a mixture of Suave's WebParts and ASP.NET Core's middleware.
+Giraffe applications are composed of so-called HttpHandler functions which can be thought of as a mixture of Suave's WebParts and ASP.NET Core's middleware.

-a simple, focused on performance object mapper for .Net that you can add in to your project that will extend your
+a simple, focused on performance object mapper for .Net that you can add in to your project and will extend your

 Simple.Migrations is a simple bare-bones migration framework for .NET Core (.NET Standard 1.2 and .NET 4.5).
-It doesn't provide SQL generation, or an out-of-the-box command-line tool, or other fancy features.
+It doesn't provide SQL generation, nor an out-of-the-box command-line tool, nor any other fancy feature.
 It does however provide a set of simple, extendable, and composable tools for integrating migrations into your application.

-Built on top of the battle-tested ASP.NET Core foundation, a highly flexible, extendable model of Giraffe Saturn provides high level abstractions, helpers and tools to enable high developer productivity, at the same time keeping high application performance provided by Kestrel and Giraffe.
+Built on top of the battle-tested ASP.NET Core foundation and the highly flexible, extendable model of Giraffe, Saturn provides high level abstractions, helpers and tools to enable high developer productivity, at the same time keeping high application performance provided by Kestrel and Giraffe.